Strategy Breakdown11 min readLast reviewed

 Google for buying-intent.
 Meta for top-of-funnel creative.
 Head-to-head from 200+ ecom accounts on which channel works best for dropshipping in 2026.

 We run Google Ads on 200+ ecom accounts.
-Many of those accounts run Meta in parallel through specialist Meta agencies.
-The pattern across both channels is clear after a few hundred million euros in managed spend.
+Many run Meta in parallel through specialist agencies.
+After a few hundred million euros in managed spend, the pattern is clear.

 How the two channels actually work for dropshipping

 Google Ads is a pull channel.
-Someone searches for the product or the category.
-You show up.
-The ad does its job by being relevant and the landing page closes.
-Conversion rates are 2-3x higher than social paid traffic in most niches because the user is already in market.
+The user already wants something.
+They type it in.
+You show up with a Shopping ad.
+The ad's job is just to be the right answer.
+Conversion rates are 2-3x higher than social paid traffic in most niches because the intent was already there before the click.

 Facebook and Instagram Ads are push channels.
-Someone is scrolling.
-You interrupt.
-The ad has to do the work of convincing someone they need the product they were not looking for.
-CPMs are usually lower than Google because attention is plentiful, but the conversion rate gap eats it back.
+The user was not looking.
+Your ad has to do all the convincing - create the desire, build the trust, drive the click.
+CPMs can be lower than Google because attention is abundant on social.
+But the conversion rate gap usually eats that advantage back.

 For dropshipping specifically:

-- Google Ads dropshipping wins on conversion rate, lifetime compounding, and channel resilience to creative fatigue.
+• Google Ads dropshipping wins on conversion rate, lifetime compounding, and resilience to creative fatigue.

-Neither channel is "better" in the abstract.
-The right channel depends on the product, the budget, and the operator's strengths.
+Neither is better in the abstract.
+The right channel depends on the product, the budget, and where your store is in its lifecycle.

 Head-to-head on the metrics that matter

-Specific numbers from blended dropshipping accounts in our MCC where both channels run.
+These are blended numbers from dropshipping accounts in our MCC where both channels run in parallel.

 Conversion rate.
 Google Ads dropshipping CVR median 3.1% on Shopping plus PMax.
 Meta Ads dropshipping CVR median 1.4% on link-click campaigns.
 Same store, same products, same checkout.

 CPM and CPC.
 Meta CPM median $14-22 for ecom in the EU and US.
 Google Ads search CPC median $0.80-2.40 in dropshipping niches.
 Google Shopping CPC median $0.40-1.10.
-CPMs are not directly comparable because the channels measure different actions, but effective cost per session is usually 30-50% lower on Google.
+CPMs are not directly comparable across channels, but effective cost per session is usually 30-50% lower on Google.

 ROAS volatility.
 Google Ads dropshipping ROAS week to week varies by 10-20% in stable accounts.
 Meta Ads dropshipping ROAS varies by 30-50% week to week in the same accounts because creative fatigue cycles faster.

 Time to first profitable spend.
-Meta Ads dropshipping can hit profitable ROAS day three on a strong creative.
-Google Ads dropshipping usually needs 14-30 days for Smart Bidding to learn before profitability.
+Meta Ads dropshipping can hit profitable ROAS by day three on a strong creative.
+Google Ads dropshipping usually needs 14-30 days for Smart Bidding to learn before you see profitability.

 Compounding.
 Six months of well-run Google Ads dropshipping compounds.
 Smart Bidding tunes, Performance Max learns, the structure improves week over week.
 Six months of Meta Ads dropshipping is usually flat unless you keep feeding it new creative.